Bluebird - Year 3

 Our learning this term:

-The children will continue to develop their German vocabulary including speaking, reading and writing in German.
-They will learn days of the week, months of the year and body parts.
+The children will continue to develop their German vocabulary, including speaking, reading and writing about their likes and dislikes.
+As we end the year, they will revisit all the learning from this year; greetings, colours, numbers, days and months and body parts.

 Learning at home for Bluebird Class: